visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 ### Improved layer composition

 In the new v4 release of deck.gl, some new layers like the `GeoJsonLayer` and `HexagonLayer` are what we called **composite** layers as they are actually built on top of other core deck.gl layers.
-The composite layers have their own props but leverages  its underlying layers for part of their functionalities.
-This kind of layer composition greatly reduces the efforts in creating new layers and makes the internal structure of layers much easier to follow.
-In the future releases, we will continue making layer development easier by decoupling different sets of functionalities of layers and keeping improving our guides and docs.
+The composite layers have their own props but leverage its underlying layers for part of their functionalities.
+This kind of composition greatly reduces the efforts required for creating new layers and makes the internal structure of layers much cleaner.
+In future releases, we will continue making layer development easier by decoupling different sets of functionalities of layers and keeping improving our guides and docs.

 ### More advanced picking (selection) support